All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Supporting Cartilage Maintenance

-By elevating IGF-1, CJC-1295 may help maintain the anabolic signaling that chondrocytes need to produce and maintain the cartilage matrix.
+By improving IGF-1, CJC-1295 may help maintain the anabolic signaling that chondrocytes need to produce and maintain the cartilage matrix.
 This is particularly relevant for individuals experiencing age-related decline in GH and IGF-1, which may contribute to the progressive cartilage thinning seen with aging.

 Enhancing Collagen Production

-Elevated GH levels support collagen synthesis in tendons, ligaments, and joint capsules.
+Improved GH levels support collagen synthesis in tendons, ligaments, and joint capsules.
 For individuals with joint pain related to connective tissue weakness or degeneration, improved collagen turnover could contribute to better joint stability and reduced discomfort.

 Reducing Inflammation